varya/steroids/_posts/tizen/2013-10-14-local-development.markdown

 - [Tizen Web App preferences in config.tizen.xml][config-xml-tizen-guide]
 - [Installing Tizen apps][installing-tizen-apps-guide]

-To develop your app on Tizen locally with Steroids, you need to use our Build Service to build a scanner.
+There is currently no Scanner app available for Tizen.
+This means you need to develop your Tizen Steroids app with the Tizen web simulator, and then test it on your Tizen device by building it through the Build Service.

-## Installing the Scanner app
+## Using the Tizen simulator

-[Click here](http://appgyver.assets.s3.amazonaws.com/tizen-scanner.wgt) to download the Tizen Scanner app `.wgt` file, then follow the instructions in the [Installing Tizen apps guide][installing-tizen-apps-guide].

-## Connect to Steroids

-You should have the Scanner app available on your Tizen device now.

-Then, in your project folder, run `$ steroids connect --serve`.
-Open your Tizen Scanner app on the device (make sure they are in the same WLAN).
-In the IP field, enter the IP address for your computer running `$ steroids connect`.
-In the `location` field, enter the location for your initial view (i.e. the value of `steroids.config.location`).
-Then, click **Connect**.
+Open two Terminal windows to your project folder.
+In the first one, run `$ steroids connect --serve`.
+In the second one, run `$ steroids simulator --deviceType=tizenweb`.

-Your app will load, and any changes made and pushed by pressing enter in the Steroids `connect` console will update on the device.
-To change the IP address, you need to restart the Scanner app.
-The refresh is also dependent on `steroids.js` being loaded to memory, so ensure that it is referenced in all views of your app!
+The Tizen web simulator will open in a new Chrome browser.
+Make changes to your app, and press enter in the Steroids console to push the changes to the simulator – same as you would when developing with a Scanner app.

+The refresh is dependent on `steroids.js` being loaded to memory, so ensure that it is loaded in all views of your app!

 ## Known Steroids.js limitations